 2. How much time will it take to upgrade to D365?

-The timeframe will vary from customer to customer.
+The time-frame will vary from customer to customer.
 No one implementation will be the same.
 That said, there are some general timescales you can apply based on evaluating your current solution as indicated below.
-These ballpark timelines can be ratified by working with your implementation partner on an Analyze project.
+These ballpark timelines can be ratified by working with your implementation partner on an Analyse project.